More About French Adjectives: Beyond the Basics

-In a recent post we covered the basics about adjectives in French, which change form to agree with the person or thing that they describe.
-In this part two post, we’ll cover some more types of adjectives.
+Before we learn more about French adjectives, let’s cover the basics.
 Remember that adjectives in French change according to gender (masculine or feminine) and number (singular or plural), so they can have four forms: masculine singular, feminine singular, masculine plural, and feminine plural.
-But as we’ve already seen, some adjectives only have two or three forms, and now we’ll see that some are actually invariable, meaning they don’t change form.
+But, some adjectives only have two or three forms, and a few are invariable, meaning they don’t change form.

 Review: Regular Adjectives